Delta Credit Cards

 - You usually don't want to use these card for your everyday spending.
 You'll earn higher rewards from a good general-purpose reward card.
 That is true even for the 1.5x miles on large purchases available on the Business Platinum version.
 Get a Great General Purpose Reward Card and Use It for All of Your Spending.

 - However, if you are planning on earning the MQM bonuses from the Platinum or Reserve cards, it can be worthwhile to use these cards for some of your spending.
-If so, you can try to minimize the impact by using the cards for their various bonus categories, such as grocery stores on the personal cards, or large purchases on the Business Platinum card.
+If so, you can try to minimize the lost opportunity cost by using the cards for their various bonus categories, such as grocery stores on the personal cards or large purchases on the Business Platinum card.

 Getting Rid of the Card

-You can cancel your card without losing your Delta miles.
-They are treated like any other miles in your account.
+- You can cancel without worrying about losing your Delta miles.
+Once you earn them, they are treated like any other miles in your Delta account.

 blog comments powered by Disqus